C. J. Kupec: College career

 Kupec accepted a basketball scholarship from the University of Michigan.
-He also played American football.
+He also played football.

 As a junior, he was named the starter at center, averaging 13.7 points and 11.6 rebounds (led the Big Ten Conference).
 As a senior, he averaged 18.1 points (third in the Big Ten Conference) and 8.4 rebounds.
 He also was the first player in school history to serve as the basketball team captain in consecutive years.

 Professional career

-Kupec was selected by the Los Angeles Lakers in the 4th round (56th overall) of the 1975 NBA Draft.
+Kupec was selected by the Los Angeles Lakers in the 4th round (56th overall) of the 1975 NBA draft.
 He also was selected by the Spirits of St. Louis in the fifth round of the 1975 ABA Draft.
 He was Kareem Abdul-Jabbar's backup at center for two years.
 He was waived on September 27, 1977.
 He averaged 4.2 points, 2.3 rebounds and 9.8 minutes per contest in two seasons.

 On September 31, 1977, he was claimed off waivers by the Houston Rockets.
 He averaged 4 points, 1.9 rebounds and 12.8 minutes in 49 games.
 On July 26, 1978, he was traded to the Milwaukee Bucks, in exchange for a 1979 4th round draft pick (#76-Sammy Drummer).
 He was released on September 28, 1978.

 In 1978, he signed with the Olimpia Billy Milano of the Lega Basket Serie A in Italy.
 He was known as having an excellent outside touch, so much so, that his shots from well over 7 meters were called "K bombs", although his personal style placed the ball sideways to the body and not above the head.
 Together with teammate Mike D'Antoni, he was one of the main leaders of the "rebirth" of the Olimpia Billy Milano team, under the name "Billy", coached by Dan Peterson, that saw its return from bad seasons and relegation to the second-tier league A2.
-The team was called the "bassotti band" due to the low average height of the team, so much so, that Kupec was the starting center despite his 6-6 feet height.
+The team was called the "bassotti band" due to the low average height of the team, so much so, that Kupec was the starting center despite his 6–6 feet height.

 In 1982, he won the EuroLeague title with the Squibb Cantù.
 In 1984, he was able to begin fully exploiting his shooting ability with the Viola Reggio Calabria, after the adoption of the three-point shooting rule by the league.